12 Tips to Protect Your Mobile Device From Hackers

 Security & Fraud Information

-The number of attacks on mobile devices is growing due to the increased popularity of mobile banking.
-According to a report by the Federal Reserve, 53 percent of all smartphone users say they have used mobile banking in the past 12 months.
+As consumer use of mobile devices continues to climb, cyber criminals are targeting those gadgets more frequently.
+According to a report by the Federal Reserve, 43 percent of smartphone users say they have used mobile banking in the past 12 months.
+Northwest Bank is highlighting 12 ways consumers can take extra precaution to protect the data on their mobile device.

 - Use the passcode lock on your smartphone and other devices.
 This will make it more difficult for thieves to access your information if your device is lost or stolen.